nanodesigns/download-via-email/Readme.md

 4. Change the necessary settings from the admin panel 'Email Downloads' menu page

 Now, put the shortcode into page/post<br>
-`[email-downloads file="path/to/the/file.ext"]`
+`[email-downloads file="absolute-path/to/the/file.ext"]`

 ## Frequently Asked Questions

 ### What is the shortcode?

-<code>[email-downloads file="path/to/the/file.ext"]</code> is  the shortcode.
+<code>[email-downloads file="absolute-path/to/the/file.ext"]</code> is  the shortcode.
 You have to mention the absolute path of the file to let the user download the file.
-It is not necessary to upload the file to your WordPress site, it can be any public path, even can be a dropbox, onedrive, or google drive link
+It is not necessary to upload the file to your WordPress site, it can be any public path, even can be a Dropbox, OneDrive, or Google Drive link

 ### Will my download link be encrypted?

 Yes, we do not believe in sending raw absolute URL of a file, so it's by core encrypted to its maximum strength

-### Is the mail HTML formatted?
+### Is the mail HTML-formatted?

-Yes, the email is HTML formatted by default
+Yes, the email is HTML-formatted by default

-### For how long the link will be valid?
+### For how long the download link will be valid?

 By default any link that is generated for an email address would be valid for 12 hours only